arnegue/NMEA-Seatalk-Multiplexer/README.md

 # Features

-* Runs on Windows and Linux (Tested Windows 10, Armbian)
+* Runs on Windows and Linux (Tested Windows 10, Armbian 4.19)
 * Python 3 (Tested Python 3.6)
 * Easy logging for raw-data and "normal" logging
 * Support for IO: